rameerez/goodmail/README.md

 There's only one template.
 You can't change it.
 It turns your ugly, default, text-only emails into SaaS-ready emails.

-Drop it in, call `Goodmail.compose`, and ship decent emails that look great everywhere.
+Add the gem, call `Goodmail.compose`, and ship decent emails that look great everywhere.

 ## Installation